1 Application timetable

 3 What is it like being a wholetime community firefighter?

 The wholetime community firefighter responds to many emergency situations, including fires, road traffic collisions, chemical accidents, flooding and other natural disasters.
-Now, however, there is a much greater emphasis on working within the community to prevent emergencies from happening in the first place, and reducing their impact when they do.
+There is a much greater emphasis on working within the community to prevent emergencies from happening in the first instance and reducing their impact when they do.

-Firefighters spend time out in the community raising awareness of fire prevention and road safety, carrying out home safety visits and engaging with a diverse range of audiences, including older residents, local businesses, community groups and young people.
+Firefighters spend time out in the community raising awareness of fire prevention and road safety, carrying out Safe and Well checks and engaging with a diverse range of people and local businesses.

 Hours and pay